EXPRESSCLUSTER/SQLServer/SQLserver2016SSRS.md

 	- Resource:
 		fip
 		sd
-4. Start group on Primary server
+4. Start group on Primary server.

 ### SQL Server and SSRS installation
 #### On Primary server
 5. Install SQL Server
 	- Feature Rules:
-		Select "Database Engine Services" and "Reporting service-Native"
+		Select "Database Engine Services" and "Reporting service-Native".
 	- Server Configuraiton:
 		Set "Manual" for service startup tyeps which will be clustered.
 		(e.g. SQL Server Database Engine and SQL Server Agent)
 	- Database Engine Configuration:
-		- Add an account which will be used from both Primary and Secondary server
+		- Add an account which is available on both Primary and Secondary server.
 			(e.g. domain user for Windows authentication or sa account for SQL authentication)
-		- Set [folder path which is created under sd resource Switching Partition] for Data Root Directory
+		- Set \<folder path which is created under sd resource Switching Partition\> for Data Root Directory.
-6. Move group to Secondary server
+6. Move group to Secondary server.

 #### On Secondary server
 7. Install SQL Server
 	- Feature Rules:
-		Select "Database Engine Services" and "Reporting service-Native"
+		Select "Database Engine Services" and "Reporting service-Native".
 	- Instance Configuration:
-		Set the same name and instance ID for the instance as Primary server
+		Set the same name and instance ID for the instance as Primary server.
 	- Server Configuraiton:
 		Set Manual startup for services which will be clustered.
 		(e.g. SQL Server Database Engine and SQL Server Agent)
 	- Database Engine Configuration:
 		- Add the same account as added to Primary SQL Server in Step 5.
 		- Set the same folder path as set to Primary SQL Server in Step 5.
-8. Move group back to Primary server
+8. Move group back to Primary server.

 ### SSRS Setup
 #### On Primary server
-9. Start SQL Server service and Reporting Services service
+9. Start SQL Server service and Reporting Services service.
-10. Start Reporting Service Configuration Manager and connect to the SQL Server instance
+10. Start Reporting Service Configuration Manager and connect to the SQL Server instance.
 	- Service Account:
-		Apply the default settings
+		Apply the default settings.
 	- Web Service URL:
-		Apply the default settings
+		Apply the default settings.
 	- Database:
-		Select "Create a new report server database"
+		Select "Create a new report server database".
-		Select local server as a Database Server
+		Select local server as a Database Server.
 		Set Report Server Database Name.
 	- Web Portal URL:
-		Apply the default settings
+		Apply the default settings.
 	- Encryption Key:
-		Backup key file and store it under \<folder path which is on sd resource Data Partition\>
+		Backup key file and store it under \<folder path which is created under sd resource Switching Partition\>.
-11. Comfirm that you can connect to Report Server from a client
+11. Comfirm that you can connect to Report Server from a client.
 	```bat
 	http://\<fip\>/Reports
 	http://\<fip\>/ReportServer
 	```
-12. Stop SQL Server service and Reporting Services service
+12. Stop SQL Server service and Reporting Services service.
-13. Move group to Secondary server
+13. Move group to Secondary server.

 #### On Secondary server
-14. Start SQL Server service and Reporting Services service
+14. Start SQL Server service and Reporting Services service.
 15. Copy Reporting Service parameter in config file from Primary Server to Secondary server.
 	- Config file path:
 		\<SQL Server installation path\>\MSRS13.MSSQLSERVER\Reporting Services\ReportServer